-The ratio of General Fund tax-supported debt to personal income actually peaked at 1.8% over 5 years ago and is anticipated to remain steady at just under 1.00% over the next 3 years before declining further assuming no additional authorizations.
+The ratio of General Fund tax-supported debt to personal income actually peaked at 1.8% over 5 years ago and is anticipated to remain steady at just under 1.00% dropping to .50% in 2024.
 Chart 9 below shows the amount of tax-supported debt as a percentage of personal income.